beast-dev/doc/tutorials/time_dependent_rate_model/time_dependent_rate_model.md

 		</randomWalkOperator>
 ```

-In the prior block (part of the mcmc block), delete the strictClockBranchRates line, and replace this with:
+In the prior block (part of the mcmc block), delete the 'strictClockBranchRates' line, and replace this with 'rateEpochBranchRates':

 ```
 				<rateEpochBranchRates idref="epochRates"/>